Berserk Button / Video Games

 - Plants vs. Zombies: The newspaper reading zombie really gets pissed when you ruin his paper.

-- In Pokemon Diamond And Pearl, a new ability was added called Anger Point.
+- For this series of games, a new ability was added called Anger Point.
 Only three mons can have it (Mankey, Primeape, and Tauros), and they all have alternate abilities that are generally considered much more useful (Vital Spirit for the former two, Intimidate for the latter).
 However, if one of those Pokémon does have Anger Point and an opposing attack used on it is a Critical Hit, that Pokémon's Attack stat is automatically maximized, even if it was already lowered by something like Charm or Intimidate.
 In other words, the Attack boost is equal to a Belly Drum minus the HP sacrifice, or three simultaneous Swords Dances at neutral stat change.
 The ability has no importance to the story and is generally not worth basing one's strategy around, but it is likely one of the best examples of a Berserk Button within the gameplay.

 - In Portal 2, Wheatley's reaction to calling him a moron is a clear indication that you should Beware the Nice Ones.
 Even GLaDOS, who prides herself on insulting anyone and everyone in every way possible, recognises that it's a bad idea.